 2. How does 2-Step Verification work?

 2-Step Verification, also known as "two-factor authentication" uses mobile technology to send an authentication request to your registered device.
-When you log into the MyCalStateLA Portal with your MyCalStateLA ID, a notification will be sent immediately to your smartphone, SMS-capable cell phone, or other registered device.
+When you log in to the MyCalStateLA Portal, a notification will be sent immediately to your smartphone, SMS-capable cell phone, or other registered device.
 You simply tap Approve on the screen, which verifies that you are the person logging in and your access will be available.

 3. Why should I use 2-Step Verification?